iredmail/docs/en_US/howto/relayhost.md

 ## Sender dependent relay host

-!!! note
+!!! attention

-    * Sender dependent relay host is available in iRedMail-0.9.5 or later releases.
+    Sender dependent relay host is available in iRedMail-0.9.5 or later releases.

 ### Manage with iRedAdmin-Pro